Beautiful Plants For Your Interior

 British Garden Bird Identification

-Identifying our common British birds, butterflies and bees can enhance our appreciation of the natural world around us.
+Identifying our common British birds and their amazing sounds, butterflies and bees can enhance our appreciation of the natural world around us.
 With over 632 UK bird species being recorded to date across the country, with, just over 200 of these species having been recorded in or around our gardens.

 By learning to identify some of the most common species of British garden birds it can make bird watching in your garden both enjoyable and rewarding as you learn to recognise the various species that frequent your garden, and surrounding areas like the local park.